 Flowering plants use a lot of energy producing flowers which are part of the plant's reproductive cycle.
 Flowers contain the male and female parts needed for sexual reproduction.

-The MALE PARTS of the flower are the STAMENS.
-The FILAMENT holds the ANTHER, which produces POLLEN.
+The male parts of the flower are the stamen.
+The filament holds the anther, which produces pollen.

-The FEMALE PART of the flower is the CARPEL.
-It is made up of the STIGMA which is 'sticky' to catch the POLLEN GRAINS, the STYLE, a tube leading to the OVARY, which contains the female cells.
+The female part of the flower is the pistil or sometimes called carpel.
+It is made up of the stigma which is 'sticky' to catch the pollen grains, the style, a tube leading to the ovary, which contains the female cells.

 Flowering plants have evolved ways of attracting pollinating insects to their flowers.
 Can you spot THREE of them from this list?

 - Question 5

 - Question 8

 Here is a list of science words which we use to describe a flowering plant life cycle.
 Can you re-arrange them in the correct order, starting with the seed?